LeandroTheDev/god_mode_area/README.md

 About configurations, i did not recomend using the vanilla god mode, because its little bugged, but if you want fell free, vanilla god mode have more performance too, if you are using vanilla the tickrate in configuration is unecessary.

+Bugs can cause and potencially break the server if the food or water player is different from ``100``

 # Building

 *Windows*: The project uses dotnet 4.8, consider installing into your machine, you need visual studio, simple open the solution file open the Build section and hit the build button (ctrl + shift + b) or you can do into powershell the command dotnet build -c Debug if you have installed dotnet 4.8.